MrMicrowaveOven/AlgorithmsCurriculum/interviewing-tips.md

 * If you hit a hard part, tell the interviewer that you recognize that your approach to the problem has hit a snag, and that you'll have to fix something.
+* Listen to the interviewer.
+They are trying to help you.
+They get annoyed if they feel like you don't listen.

 ## Your questions when interviewing